hastexo/hastexo-xblock/README.md

     ],
     ```

+4. If you're going to use it in a content library, also add it to the
+   `ADVANCED_PROBLEM_TYPES` of your Studio environment, by editing
+   `/edx/app/edxapp/cms.env.json` and adding:

+    ```
+    "ADVANCED_PROBLEM_TYPES": [
+        {
+            "boilerplate_name": null,
+            "component": "hastexo"
+        }
+    ],
+    ```

-4. This xblock uses a Django model to synchronize stack information across
+5. This xblock uses a Django model to synchronize stack information across
    instances.
 Migrate the `edxapp` database so the `hastexo_stack` table is
    created: